-A first attempt of taking such steepening in blazar spectra into account has been done by \citet{tuc11}.
-In that work the spectral behaviour of blazars at cm--mm wavelengths was statistically described by considering the main physical mechanisms responsible for the emission.
-In agreement with classical models of the synchrotron emission in the inner jets of blazars \citep{bla79,kon81,mar85}, the spectral high--frequency steepening was interpreted as caused, at least partially, by the transition from the optically--thick to the optically--thin regime.
+A first attempt of taking this steepening in blazar spectra into account was made by \citet{tuc11}.
+They described the spectral behaviour of blazars at cm--mm wavelengths statistically by considering the main physical mechanisms responsible for the emission.
+In agreement with classical models of the synchrotron emission in the inner jets of blazars \citep{bla79,kon81,mar85}, the spectral high-frequency steepening was interpreted as caused, at least partially, by the transition from the optically thick to the optically thin regime.
 The frequency $\nu_M$ at which the spectral break occurs depends on the relevant physical parameters of AGNs: the redshift, the Doppler factor ($\delta$), and the linear dimension of the region (approximated as homogeneous and spherical) that is mainly responsible for the emission at the break frequency.
 In particular, \citet{tuc11} showed that the break frequency can be written in an approximated form as

-where $D_L$ is the luminosity distance of the sources and $C$ is a function of the spectral indices before and after the break frequency ($\alpha_{fl}$ and $\alpha_{st}$ respectively) and of the flux density $S_{\nu_0}$ at a reference frequency (typically 5\,GHz; see their Appendix\,B).
+where $D_L$ is the luminosity distance of the sources, and $C$ is a function of the spectral indices before and after the break frequency ($\alpha_{fl}$ and $\alpha_{st}$ respectively) and of the flux density $S_{\nu_0}$ at a reference frequency (typically 5\,GHz; see their Appendix\,B).
 Finally, the parameter $r_{M}$ is the distance from the AGN core of the jet region that dominates the emission at the frequency $\nu_M$ (for a conical jet model, this parameter can be easily related to the dimension of the emitting jet region).
 It defines the dimension and thus the compactness of the emitting region at that frequency.
-This is the most critical parameter for determining $\nu_M$ because of the large uncertainty on its actual value.
+This is the most critical parameter for determining $\nu_M$ because the uncertainty on its actual value is large.